 5. How to Trade Using the Evening Star Pattern

 5.1.
-Entry Point and Momentum Confirmation
+Entry Point and Invalidation

 Never enter immediately upon the close of the third candle.
 Wait for price action to confirm the bearish continuation.